Habiganj District: Railroad

 The Habiganj Bazar–Shaistaganj–Balla line is a railway line connecting Akhaura and Chhatak, via Kulaura in Bangladesh.
 This line is under the jurisdiction of Bangladesh Railway.
 Shaistaganj Junction railway station is a junction station situated in Shayestaganj Upazila of Habiganj District in Bangladesh.
 It was opened in 1903 on Akhaura–Kulaura–Chhatak line.
 Then it became a junction station when Habiganj Bazar–Shaistaganj–Balla line railway was opened in 1928–29.
 But later in 2003, that line was abandoned as is closed in an unannounced manner and in 2005, the Habiganj Bazar–Shaistaganj line was taken off.

 In response to the demands of the Assam tea planters for a railway link to Chittagong port, Assam Bengal Railway started construction of a railway track on the eastern side of Bengal in 1891.
 A 150 km track between Chittagong and Comilla was opened to traffic in 1895.
 The Comilla–Akhaura–Kulaura–Badarpur section was opened in 1896–98 and extended to Lumding by 1903.

 The Kulaura-Sylhet section was opened 1912–15, the Shaistaganj-Habiganj branch line in 1928, the Shaistaganj–Balla branch line in 1929 and the Sylhet–Chhatak Bazar line in 1954.

 A metre gauge link exists between Shahbajpur in Bangladesh and Mahisasan in India.

+Education

+There are 20 colleges (3 of which are government-run), 3 technical schools and colleges, 1 polytechnic institute, 95 high schools (6 of which are government-run), and hundreds of primary schools in the district.